On vacation

 And this moment appears particularly fraught—though thinking back, they all have.
 I actually had to cancel my original vacation plans in recent weeks.
 Hoping to get out of the cold of New York, we were headed to Medellín, Colombia, a beautiful city in the mountains where it is springtime all year round.
 Then the bombs dropped on Venezuela, and the threats came to Colombia, and at that moment it seemed we should cancel (less than two weeks before we were leaving) and reschedule for another destination before we couldn’t.

-Of course, Donald Trump is so fickle that after we reworked our plans, things changed somewhat; he had a “great” call with the Colombian president, and they’re planning to meet at the White House.
-But that is the world we live in with an unpredictable, debilitating dictator.
-And my having to change vacation plans, let me point out, is the least of the problems people have had to endure amid Trump’s madness.
+That is the world we live in with an unpredictable, debilitating dictator.
+And my having to change vacation plans, let me point out, is the very least of the terrible problems people have had to endure amid Trump’s madness.

 I’m thinking you all probably know this feeling.
 We are in an emergency, our democracy is in danger, and yet we’re taking vacation.
 It’s particularly disorienting if you work among those trying to make change and fight back.